Shore plover: Breeding

 Shore plovers (unusually for shorebirds) nest under cover (such as driftwood and vegetation) or in burrows under boulders.
-This is likely to be for protection against avian predators – in their current range, skuas, and past predators would have included the laughing owl and the New Zealand falcon.
+This is likely to be for protection against avian predators; in their current range, skuas and gulls, while past predators would have included the laughing owl and the New Zealand falcon.
 This is one of the reasons for their decline, as such nests are more vulnerable to mammalian predators.

 In the early 1990s, the Department of Conservation (DOC) started a captive breeding programme at Pukaha / Mount Bruce National Wildlife Centre, and later at Isaac Conservation and Wildlife Trust.
-From a captive population of around 6–10 pairs, over 400 captive-bred juveniles have been released into the wild.
+From a captive population of around 6–10 pairs, over 500 captive-bred juveniles have been released into the wild.